saarinenv/evk/evk/kit_ruuvi.rst

     docker-compose up -d

-Inpect the status of both fluentd, kibana and elastic search using
+Inspect the status of both fluentd, kibana and elastic search using

 ::

     docker ps -a

 If the containers are restarting, read the installation steps again.
-If everything seems to be in order inpect the stdout of the containers with
+If everything seems to be in order inspect the stdout of the containers with

 ::